huggingface/blog/ml-director-insights-2.md

 #### **1. How has ML made a positive impact on SaaS**
 Machine Learning has facilitated the transcription of conversational data to help people unlock new insights and understandings.
 People can now easily view the things they talked about, summarized goals, takeaways, who spoke the most, who asked the best questions, what the next steps are, and more.
 This is incredibly useful for many interactions like email and video conferencing (which are more common now than ever).

 With [Chorus.ai](chorus.ai) we transcribe conversations as they are being recorded in real-time.
-We use an algorithm called [Wave2Vec](https://arxiv.org/abs/1904.05862) to do this. 🤗[Hugging Face recently released their own Wave2Vec](https://huggingface.co/docs/transformers/model_doc/wav2vec2) version created for training that we derived a lot of value from.
+We use an algorithm called [Wave2Vec](https://arxiv.org/abs/1904.05862) to do this. 🤗 [Hugging Face recently released their own Wave2Vec](https://huggingface.co/docs/transformers/model_doc/wav2vec2) version created for training that we derived a lot of value from.
 This new generation of transformers speech technology is incredibly powerful, it has decreased our error rate by 30%.

 Once we transcribe a conversation we can look into the content - this is where NLP comes in and we rely heavily on [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) to allow us to depict around 20 categories of topics inside recordings and emails; for example, are we talking about pricing, signing a contract, next steps, all of these topics are sent through email or discussed and it’s easy to now extract that info without having to go back through all of your conversations.